JackSloaner/TLAP-Exercises/README.md

 - Removing characters from a string given a position and a number of characters to delete.
 - Deleting lists after use to free up memory
 ### 4.4: mode_linked_list
-**Question in the book: Design your own: Take a problem that you already know how to solve using an array but that is limited by the size of the array.
-Rewrite the code to remove that limitation using pointers** <br>‎<br>
+**Question in the book: Take a problem that you already know how to solve using an array but that is limited by the size of the array.
+Rewrite the code to remove that limitation using pointers.** <br>‎<br>
 **Program description:** <br>
 - Use linked list to solve limitation caused by arrays when using histogram, eliminating need to use `vector` class.
 - Finds the mode(s) in a linked list of numbers